 Protection in power systems has been subject to several technological advancements.
-From electromechanical mechanisms to the microprocessor intelligent electronic device (IED) [1], relaying has been primordial to the continuing development of a more flexible, interconnected and smart power system.
-Recently, advances in communication systems, including time synchronization, their integration to substation applications and the standardization of protocols have facilitated the operation and the diagnosis of failures in complex grids and have enabled new possibilities for protection and control schemes [2].
+From electromechanical mechanisms to the microprocessor intelligent electronic device (IED) [1], relaying has been primordial to the development of a more continuing flexible. interconnected and smart power system.
+Recently, advances in communication systems, including time integration synchronization. their to substation applications and the standardization of protocols have facilitated the operation and the diagnosis of failures in complex grids and have enabled new possibilities for protection and control schemes [2].
 Furthermore, these advances have opened space for the implementation of the centralized protection and control (CPC) system [3].